 This General Order applies to all cases assigned to the civil calendar of Judge Reggie B. Walton.
-Counsel and pro se litigants (collectively, "counsel") in all civil cases must familiarize themselves with and comply with this General Order.
+Accordingly, it is hereby

-Importantly, all counsel and parties must treat each other and those involved in the case, including witnesses, with dignity, respect, and civility, both in court and out of court.
+ORDERED that counsel and pro se litigants (collectively, "counsel") shall treat each other and those involved in the case, including witnesses, with dignity, respect, and civility, both in court and out of court.
 All counsel must advise their clients of this mandate.
-Accordingly, it is hereby
+It is further

-ORDERED that all counsel must familiarize themselves with this Order, as well as the most recent iterations of the Federal Rules of Civil Procedure and the Local Civil Rules of the District of Columbia.
+ORDERED that all counsel must familiarize themselves with and comply with this

+Order, as well as the most recent iterations of the Federal Rules of Civil Procedure and the Local

+Civil Rules of the District of Columbia.
 It is further